Books for sale

-Send a cheque or money order to the Secretary, Paterson Historical Society, PO Box 34, PATERSON NSW 2421.
+Send a cheque or money order to Paterson Historical Society, PO Box 34, PATERSON NSW 2421.

-Postage and handling: add $10.00 per order - multiple items and heavy books $15 per order (heavy books are marked 'H' in the price column).
-Parcels over 5kg will be split into two posting satchels.
+Within Australia: add $6.00 per order - multiple items and heavy books $12.50 per order (heavy books are marked 'H' in the price column).
 Overseas postage will be charged at cost.

-You can buy our books from Paterson Courthouse Museum which is open on Sundays from 11am to 3pm (not in late December and early January).
+Our books are available at Paterson Courthouse Museum which is open on Sundays from 11am to 3pm (not in late December and early January).
 Also, a selection of our books is stocked by Macdonalds Bookstore in High Street, Maitland.

 A Fortunate Liaison - Dr Adoniah Vallack and Jacky Jacky, by Jack Sullivan.